projekt-opal/hackathon/tasks.md

 ### Spatial slicing: Allow users to draw a bounding box

 Another task is to develop a spatial slicing component.
 In the available data, there are geo-coordinates for individual datasets.
-The goal of the spatial slicing is to get datasets, which are related to a selected region.
+The goal of the spatial slicing task is to get those datasets, which are related to a selected region.
 To let users define a region, a JavaScript component is required, which allows users to draw a bounding box (rectangle or polygon) and therefore to specify a region.
-The geo-coordinates of a selected bounding box are the main objective of this task.
+Returning the geo-coordinates of a selected bounding box is the main objective of this task.
 Afterwards, the bounding box coordinates can be delivered to another component (probably [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-queries.html)).
+Examples can be found at [OpenStreetMap Wiki: Bounding Box](https://wiki.openstreetmap.org/wiki/Bounding_Box)

 &nbsp;